srl-labs/containerlab/docs/manual/nodes.md

 By default, containerlab will use the config file that is available in the lab directory for a given node even if the `startup config` parameter points to another file.
 To make a node to boot with the config set with `startup-config` parameter no matter what, set the `enforce-startup-config` to `true`.

+### auto-remove

+By default, containerlab will not remove the failed or stopped nodes so that you can read their logs and understand the reason of a failure.
+If it is required to remove the failed/stopped nodes, use `auto-remove: true` property.

+The property can be set on all topology levels.

 ### startup-delay

 To make certain node(s) to boot/start later than others use the `startup-delay` config element that accepts the delay amount in seconds.